Ratecard/docs/docs/webhooks/outbound/subscriptions.md

 > Examples will only show the data relevant to their event.
 Refer to the linked models to see all the properties.

+## About the request
+In this section you'll find details regarding the request we send.

+### Headers

+- `Ratecard-Webhook-Secret` contains the secret of the webhook which can be found by going to the webhook's detail page in the app or by retrieving it from the API.

+### Status codes
+When the app or service to which we're sending the webhook doesn't return a response with a `2xx` message our webhook service will consider the call as failed.
+A maximum of 3 attempts will be made to successfully send the webhook call.

+### Response time
+If it takes longer than 3 seconds before we get a response from your app or service we will also consider the call as failed.

 ## Messages
 In this section you'll find all message subscriptions.